joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/07/25/climate/toyota-electric-hydrogen.html?searchResultPosition=3

 **It’s a 2-Team A.L.
 East Race.
 The Yankees Aren’t One of Them.**\
-`In another brutal loss for the Yankees, the Red Sox won, 5-4, by scoring five times in the eighth inning after Domingo German lost his bid for a no-hitter.`\
+`In another brutal loss for the Yankees, the Red Sox won, 5-4, despite Domingo German having started the eighth inning without having allowed a hit or a run.`\
 https://nytimes.com/2021/07/25/sports/baseball/yankees-red-sox-AL-East.html?searchResultPosition=4

 **Steven Weinberg, Groundbreaking Nobelist in Physics, Dies at 88**\